extratype/mirror_msys2/README.md

 Package files and metadata are downloaded in the *destdir*.
 By default it is the working directory.

-Invoke with the same command to update.
+Invoke with the same command to verify and update all.

 Extra subdirectories: